Sefwi-Wiawso Forestry Commission lauded for efforts to curb illegalities | News Ghana

 He added that the Board would hold a meeting and strategize workable solutions towards resolving the challenges in the forestry sector.

-Tetrete Okuamoah assured the staff that upon seeing the dangerous circumstances under which they worked, he was going to ensure their safety to deliver on their mandate.
+Tetrete Okuamoah assured the staff that upon seeing the dangerous circumstances under which they work, he was going to ensure their safety to deliver on their mandate.

-Mr. John Allotey, the Chief Executive Officer of the Forestry Commission, outlined detailed plans by the Commission to safeguard their welfare and safety.
+Mr John Allotey, the Chief Executive Officer of the Forestry Commission, for his part, outlined detailed plans by the Commission to safeguard their welfare and safety.

 He said they were putting together measures to train more guards on the usage of some equipment and weapons to improve on their work.

-The Commission, he said, had procured some laptops, desktops and about 1,000 weapons, which would soon be given them to beef up their work.
+The Commission, he said, had procured some laptops, desktops, and about 1,000 weapons, which would soon be given to them to beef up their work.